 On the client side, no configuration updates are needed when you make the switch to production – your client obtains its client token from your server, which is all the configuration it needs.

 It is important to test your production account by creating a couple of low-value sale transactions for each of the payment method types you plan to accept.
 Be sure to submit the transactions for settlement, and then confirm that the funds have deposited into your bank account.
 This typically happens a few days after they have settled.

-Keep in mind that if you run too many test transactions in a short period of time, your advanced fraud tools may start gateway rejecting the transactions due to fraud concerns.
+Keep in mind that if you run too many test transactions in a short period of time, your Advanced Fraud Management Tools may start gateway rejecting the transactions due to fraud concerns.
 To avoid this, do not use more than two different card numbers to test your production account from the same IP address.